simoncozens/babelfont/Master.md

 * When writing to NFSF-JSON, each item in the list must be placed on a separate line.

+I'll be honest, I haven't worked out how this is meant to work.
 *If not provided, defaults to* `None`.